-This sets the shell environment variable NS\LOG to the string,
+This sets the shell environment variable NS_LOG to the string,

-UdpEchoClientApplication=level\all
+UdpEchoClientApplication=level_all

 The left hand side of the assignment is the name of the logging component we want to set, and the right hand side is the flag we want to use.
 In this case, we are going to turn on all of the debugging levels for the application.
-If you run the script with NS\LOG set this way, the ns-3 logging system will pick up the change and you should see the following output:
+If you run the script with NS_LOG set this way, the ns-3 logging system will pick up the change and you should see the following output:

 '''

-Entering directory 'repos/ns-3-allinone/ns-3-dev/build'
+Waf: Entering directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build

+Waf: Leaving directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build'

-Build finished successfully (00:00:00)
+'build' finished successfully (0.404s)

 UdpEchoClientApplication:UdpEchoClient()

+UdpEchoClientApplication:SetDataSize(1024)

 UdpEchoClientApplication:StartApplication()

 UdpEchoClientApplication:ScheduleTransmit()

 UdpEchoClientApplication:Send()

 Sent 1024 bytes to 10.1.1.2

 Received 1024 bytes from 10.1.1.1

-UdpEchoClientApplication:HandleRead(0x638180, 0x6389b0)
+'''

+'''

+UdpEchoClientApplication:HandleRead(0x6241e0, 0x624a20)

 Received 1024 bytes from 10.1.1.2

 UdpEchoClientApplication:StopApplication()

+UdpEchoClientApplication:DoDispose()

+UdpEchoClientApplication:~UdpEchoClient()

 '''

-UdpEchoClientApplication:DoDispose() UdpEchoClientApplication:~UdpEchoClient()

-The additional debug information provided by the application is from the NS\LOG\FUNCTION level.
+The additional debug information provided by the application is from the NS_LOG_FUNCTION level.
 This shows every time a function in the application is called during script execution.
 Note that there are no requirements in the ns-3 system that models must support any particular logging functionality.
 The decision regarding how much information is logged is left to the individual model developer.
 In the case of the echo applications, a good deal of log output is available.